laavanya-kumaar/ai-case-study/README.md

 ## Landscape

+Tidio helps businesses provide great customer experiences with AI, live chat, Flows, email marketing and ticketing.
+Tidio is one of the top five live chat apps in the world.

+One of the main innovation in Tidio is with their chat App Lyro, they greet customers with a "Welcome back" message and provide unique discount code.
 * What field is the company in?

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?